-2-80-080 Superintendent, Chief Administrator, and Police Board - Selection; appointment.
+2-80-080 Superintendent, Chief Administrator, and Police Board: hiring, appointment.

 (a) Superintendent.
 When a vacancy occurs in the position of Superintendent, the Commission shall hold at least four public hearings at which members of the public may provide recommendations to inform the Commission's selection of Superintendent candidates.
-At least one public hearing shall be held on the North Side of Chicago, the South Side of Chicago, and the West Side of Chicago.

-To solicit candidates to fill the Superintendent vacancy, the Commission shall conduct a nationwide search, including recruiting candidates, thoroughly reviewing applications, conducting background checks, and conducting in-depth interviews of the best-qualified candidates.
+At least one public hearing shall be held on the North Side of Chicago, the South Side of Chicago, the West Side of Chicago, and in downtown Chicago.
+To solicit candidates for filling the Superintendent vacancy, the Commission shall conduct a nationwide search to include recruiting applicants, thoroughly reviewing applications, including background checks, and conducting in-depth interviews of the best-qualified candidates.
 Qualified candidates will, at a minimum, demonstrate experience in leading proactive public-safety initiatives, advances in training and accountability, and increasing trust between police officers and the communities they serve.